Project-OMOTES/timescale-prototype/README.md

 A lot of profile information maybe generated with the threshold at `1GB`.
-For instance, assuming a more average 250 assets, 10 profiles for 1 year leads to `671MB` of data.
+For instance, assuming a more average 250 assets, 10 profiles for 1 year leads to `1006MB` of data.

 Using the recommendation of 25% of PostgreSQL RAM allocation of all active chunks, it would lead to at least 4GB for PostgreSQL in a production deployment for a single concurrent user.
 However, to be safe, we will recommend 32GB of RAM for PostgreSQL memory allocation due to concurrent users.

+## Optimization
+As the access patterns expect that a profile will be retrieved per asset, it is advised to create an index on the `asset_id` column on the `<esdl_id>_profiles` hypertable.
+This will allow PostgreSQL to be very fast on retrieving all rows that are associated with some `asset_id` as opposed to performing a table scan.
+A quick check on laptop showed an improvement from 480ms down to 22ms on the query `select "HeatIn.Q1" from "47ba5e2e-dbed-40b2-bfa7-ae10bec48bcb_profiles" where asset_id='0540ea6a-88ef-4d24-b015-d7e34aa999f2';` where the `<esdl_id>_profiles` table contained a year profile on 15 minute resolution for 250 assets with 10 KPI profiles in total.

+# TODO
 Check with simulation AND optimization teams:
 - Would we always optimize/simulate up to a year?
 Or also for multiple years?
 - What would be the lowest expected time resolution for optimization/simulation?
 1 hour?
 15 minutes?